grahamers/IPC-shared-memory-segment/README.md

 This demo will write to and read from shared memory (the block in blue, shared between the 2 processes above).
 It will illustrate how pointer manipulation can dictate *exactly* where data is written to/read from.
 We'll see some interesting details regarding alignment.
 For debugging, 'gdb' with text interface (-tui)  will illustrate both the memory location & contents of shared memory.

-The server will use shared memory to communicate a contrived example, specifically;
+The server will use shared memory to communicate data with a client using a contrived example, specifically;

 "PI is defined as: 22/7==3.14286